Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 \subsection{Balancing Global Oversight and Local Attention}

-In our experiments, {ASAs} exhibited a significant level of global oversight, which allows them to track mission progress based on the dialogue history.
-They can retain details from earlier stages of missions even after focusing on lengthy sub-tasks.
-However, as discussed {above}, {ASAs} occasionally skip steps in prolonged missions or fail to deliver comprehensive solutions for sub-tasks, indicating a lack of sufficient local attention.
+In our experiments, {ASA} exhibited a significant level of global oversight, which allows {it} to track mission progress based on the dialogue history. {ASA} can retain details from earlier stages of missions even after focusing on lengthy subtasks.
+However, as discussed above, {ASA} occasionally {skips} steps in prolonged missions or fails to deliver comprehensive solutions for subtasks, indicating a lack of sufficient local attention.

 Achieving successful and precise mission completion requires a delicate balance between global oversight and local attention, two perspectives that are normally conflicting.